 4. Use Paint

 People often use paint to mark off certain zones in a room.
 You can do the opposite in the bathroom to create the illusion of space.
 Choose a light, neutral colour and paint your walls and ceiling with the same colour, which will blur the line between the wall, floor, and ceiling, making the entire space feel larger.
 Be sure to pair a colour that matches your floors and stick to soft, light tones.
+Professional painters will be able to assist in accomplishing this.

 Mirrors can help you sneak in a little bit of extra light into your bathroom.
 This extra light will create the illusion of a larger space, and the reflections of small mirrors will contribute to this effect.